audioxide/data/data/posts/20171218-articles-top-10-albums-of-2017.md

 **Fred**

 *Flower Boy* is the type of record that’s good for music, even if you never quite lose yourself to it.
-It has a dignity and elegance beyond its own running time, speaking to the ongoing importance of fully conceived and executed albums.
+It has a dignity and elegance that lingers well after it's finished, speaking to the ongoing importance of fully conceived and executed albums.
 When we reviewed this I said it was like ‘dropping into a funky neon dream’, and that’s been my enduring feeling about it.
 The specifics don’t have a hold on me, but I strongly remember how I feel, and I feel good whenever I listen to *Flower Boy*.
-Seldom has R&B sounded so smooth, so confident yet ethereal.
+Seldom have I heard R&B sound so smooth, so confident yet ethereal.
 It’s developed quite a hold on me, and everyone else, apparently.
 This one’s got some serious staying power.
-When things like *Flower Boy* are still being released, how can anyone claim the album is dying?
+When things like *Flower Boy* are still being released how can anyone seriously claim the album is dying?

 [**Read our full review of _Flower Boy_**](/reviews/tyler-the-creator-flower-boy/) →